|

 [Unknown, USA] funeral wagon converted to

-Conversion of Superior Sovereign
+a camper: Conversion of Superior Sovereign

 landaulet